PalashRajpara/DS_Salaries_Analysis/README.md

-# Data Science Salaries Analysis
+# Data Science Salary Analysis

 Exploratory analysis of the DS Salaries dataset using a Jupyter notebook, plus a Streamlit dashboard.